Relative & Non-Relative Caregivers

 - They are only applicable for placement of the child(ren) identified on the caregiver’s license.

-- Caregivers must complete fingerprint-based background screening of criminal records pursuant to s.39.0138,F.S. (same screenings required for placement of child with a non-licensed caregiver.)
+- Caregivers must complete fingerprint-based background screening of criminal records (same screenings required for placement of child with a non-licensed caregiver.)

-- Caregivers must complete a minimum of 2 pre-service educational resource hours.
+- Caregivers must complete a minimum of two pre-service educational resource hours.

 Benefits of Level 1 Licensure

-- Educational resources to educate the family about the child welfare system and trauma.
+- Educational resources are provided to educate the family about the child welfare system and trauma.

 - Gateway into meeting one of the Guardianship Assistance Program’s eligibility criteria.